 The majority of household cleaning products sold in retail stores contain one or more chemicals that are known to be harmful to human health.
 Products containing bleach can release dioxin – one of the most toxic chemicals ever known to human civilization – when they interact with certain chemicals present in the air.
 Many cleaning products contain formaldehyde, which usually does not appear in their list of ingredients, but is often a component of other chemicals that do appear on that ingredient list: formalin, formalith, oxy-methylene, urea, 1, 3 dioxetane, quaternium-15, methanol, methyl aldehyde, methylene glycol, methylene oxide, paraform, and BFV.
 Often, aerosol spray cleaners, air fresheners, and stain removers contain methylene chloride, a carcinogen, neurotoxin and reproductive toxin that can cause liver and brain damage, irregular heartbeat, and even heart attack when inhaled.
 Many common household cleaners, including laundry detergents, cause or exaggerate allergies, asthma, eczema, and memory loss.
 Switching to non-toxic varieties can result in a rapid reduction of these and other symptoms if you have been experiencing them.

 These days, there are many options to purchase safer, non-toxic cleaners and disinfecting agents.
-Health food retailers like Whole Foods and your local organic or health food shops sell many such products.
+Online retailers like Vitacost, health food chains like Whole Foods, and your local organic or health food shops sell many such products.
 Online-only companies also offer various non-toxic options for household cleaners.
-A few of these companies have been around since the 1950s, while others were founded in the 1970s and 1980s, when, the wellness industry became popular in North America (and parts of South America), Europe, Australia, and New Zealand.
+A few of these companies have been around since the 1950s, while others were founded in the 1970s and 1980s, when the wellness industry became popular in North America (and parts of South America), Europe, Australia, and New Zealand.
 Many, though not all, of their products use plant-based agents and provide a list of ingredients on the label.
 Some of these companies also offer residual income programs for people who are willing to become regular monthly shoppers and help others to do the same.
 These can sometimes be cost-prohibitive options.
 However, there are other alternatives to toxic cleaning agents that even the poorest households can afford.

 Before World War II, most people cleaned their homes using relatively safe, everyday ingredients: baking soda (mixed with a little water to make a paste), vinegar, salt, lemon juice, vegetable oil, soap, borax, soda water, cornmeal, and hydrogen peroxide are effective cleaning, stain-removing, and disinfecting agents that do not cause cancer, birth defects, hormone disruption, or any of the other adverse health problems associated with the use of most commercial retail cleaning products.
 They are also inexpensive and easily found.
 Click here for a list of non-toxic alternatives to personal care and cleaning products that you can make yourself or buy inexpensively next time you go grocery shopping.

 Unless you are carefully reading the labels on the products you buy to clean your home, you are probably cleaning with formaldehyde and other chemicals known to be toxic to the human body.
 Even some of the “green” labels have engaged in “greenwashing” their products: making them appear to be non-toxic when in fact they do contain harmful chemicals.
 One good practice is to look for products that are listed as “readily biodegradable” or “non-toxic to humans and pets”.
 However, the best practice is to educate yourself, and those around you, about the kinds of ingredients and/or products you should avoid.
 The Environmental Working Group has developed a list of recommended cleaners (many of these commercially available products will surprise you!) and another list of cleaners to avoid.
 You can view the list here.
-You can also clip the “cheat sheet” on the www.greenandprosperous.com website and take it with you to the store to know which ingredients to avoid as you shop.
+You can also sign up for access to our library of free resources.
+One of the resources available is a cheat sheet of harmful chemicals to avoid in the personal care products you purchase.
+Print and clip the cheat sheet or download it to your mobile phone and use it to familiarize yourself with the ingredients you should avoid as you shop.

-These are just a few of the small changes you can make to reduce your body burden and avoid the potential long-term health problems that come with short-term and long-term exposure to toxic chemicals in the everyday products you use.
+These are just a few of the small changes you can make to reduce your body burden, improve the indoor air quality in your home, and avoid the potential long-term health problems that come with short-term and long-term exposure to harmful chemicals.
 Start with small steps and it won’t take long to notice a big difference in your health and overall feeling of wellness.